google-deepmind/dmc_vision_benchmark/README.md

 ## Benchmarks

-We additionally include 3 minimal scripts in the `example` folder to mimic the 3 benchmark experiments in our paper.
+We include 3 minimal scripts in the `example` folder to reproduce the 3 benchmark experiments in our paper.
-Each script only performs one training step and one evaluation step for each method.
+Each script performs one training step and one evaluation step for each method in a large for loop.

-As longer runs are required to reproduce our results, we encourage the user to parallelize the different runs on their hardware.
+To reproduce our results, we encourage the user to parallelize the different methods on their hardware and increase the training and evaluation steps to 200k and 30 respectively.

 * `benchmark1.py` studies whether visual representation learning makes policies robust to distractors (on locomotion and ant maze datasets).